AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/placement-manage.md

 ### [!UICONTROL Placement Details]

 **[!UICONTROL Placements]:** Sites on the content network on which your ad can appear.
 Enter a valid URL, such as www.example.com, example.com,or www.example.com/shoes/kids.
-To specify multiple strings, separate them with commas or enter them on separate lines.The URL can't include a question mark (`?`). **Note:** You can [exclude website placements](placement-negative-create.md) from the [!UICONTROL Placements] > [!UICONTROL Negatives] view and in the ad group and campaign settings.
+To specify multiple strings, separate them with commas or enter them on separate lines.
+The URL can't include a question mark (`?`). **Note:** You can [exclude website placements](placement-negative-create.md) from the [!UICONTROL Placements] > [!UICONTROL Negatives] view and in the ad group and campaign settings.

 **[!UICONTROL Status]:** The display status of the placement: *Active* (to enable bidding; the default), *Paused* (to disable bidding), or *Deleted* (to delete the placement; existing placements only).